simongiraldo/conways-life/README.md

 3. Execute the *main.py* file

 ### Playing:
-- Just click any anywhere to alive or kill a square.
+- Just click anywhere to alive or kill a square.
 Once you want to see how generations are made, press the start button

 ![image](https://github.com/simongiraldo/conways-life/assets/98622192/b46e2e62-9646-432c-b231-3a2cd37b533c)